ronhook/query/README.md

 *********************************************************************************************************************
 ## once
-Executes a function once during a key chain **Parameters**
+Executes a function once during a key chain

+**Parameters**
 * function (Function) The function to execute
-* ...parameterss (Values) A list of parameters to apply to the function
+* ...parameters (Values) A list of parameters to apply to the function

 ```javascript
 let Q = new Query();